sassoftware/pyviyatools/INSTALL.md

 What does .setup.py do?

+**NOTE.
+You do not need to run setup.py if you are using Viya 3.x and the tools are installed in the default location.**

 Viya 3.5 the SAS Administration cli executable is sas-admin and the Viya 4 cli is sas-viya.

 The application.properties file contains the name and location of the SAS Administation cli.

 The default application properties in the repository stores the values for Viya 3.x